ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### Trigger Message

 As specified in {{Section A.2.2 of RFC9528}}, the trigger message consists of C making an empty POST request to the EDHOC resource at RS, intended to trigger a response containing EDHOC message_1.

+In case the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), then C can perform an EDHOC "roll call", by sending the trigger message as a group request over IP multicast {{I-D.ietf-core-groupcomm-bis}}.
+For the sake of efficiency, it is expected that the group-audience is appropriately mapped with a CoAP group and/or application group (see {{Section 2 of I-D.ietf-core-groupcomm-bis}}), so that only the RSs belonging to the group-audience receive the trigger message.
+After that, C can receive a different EDHOC message_1 from each of the targeted RSs, and continues the EDHOC session by individually sending a different EDHOC message_2 to each RS that has replied with an EDHOC message_1.

 ### EDHOC message\_1